-Notes to the Consolidated Financial Statements (Expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements (Expressed in Canadian dollars) (Unaudited) Six months ended January 31, 2015 and 2014

 (p) Loss per share:

 Basic loss per share is calculated using the weighted average number of shares outstanding during the quarter.
 The Company uses the treasury stock method to compute the dilutive effect of options, warrants and similar instruments.
 Under this method the dilutive effect on loss per share is recognized based on the use of proceeds that could be obtained upon exercise of such options, warrants and similar instruments.
 It assumes that the proceeds would be used to purchase common shares at the average market price during the period.
 This calculation generally produces an anti-dilutive effect for loss years.